VCauthon/Summary-Docker/src/docs/6-swarm.md

 verify: Service d9vjcml3dr0iavdfb9gff4xps converged
 ```

-If we have a similar results it can be stated that:
+If we have a similar results, it can be stated that:
 - The service `web-fe` has been created
 - Every swarm node exposes the port 5000 for each replica
-- There are created 5 replicas (containers) to supply the demand of this service
+- Five replicas ha been created (containers) to supply the demand of this service

 The last statement can be confirmed if we get inside the worker1 and list the running containers:
 ```bash